USAA Renters Insurance Review of 2025

 USAA Renters Insurance Overview

-Renters insurance is not legally required in any state, but many landlords require their tenants to provide proof of renters insurance because it minimizes the risk of legal disputes related to property damage.
+Renters insurance is not legally required in any state.
+Still, many landlords require their tenants to provide proof of renters insurance because it minimizes the risk of legal disputes related to property damage.

-The average renters insurance policy covers renters’ personal belongings up to the chosen policy limit, and protects renters whether their belongings are in the rental unit or not when they are destroyed, stolen, or damaged.
+The average renter's insurance policy covers renters' personal belongings up to the chosen policy limit.
+It protects renters whether their belongings are in the rental unit when destroyed, stolen, or damaged.

 PropertyNest recommends renters insurance to every renter because a landlord's property insurance will not protect renters' personal belongings or personal liability, only the landlord's.